First-principles wavevector- and frequency-dependent exchange-correlation kernel for jellium at all densities: Ultranonlocality coefficient

 \section{Ultranonlocality coefficient}

 As in Ref. \cite{nepal2021}, this section computes the ultranonlocality coefficient $\alpha(\omega)$ \cite{nazarov2009}

 $\alpha(\omega)$ is the frequency-dependent strength of the long-range part of $\fxc$. $\alpha(\omega)$ vanishes for a uniform density.
 For a weakly-inhomogeneous density, such as that of a real simple metal, we have computed $\alpha(\omega)$ by the formula of Ref. \cite{nazarov2009}.
+This $\alpha(\omega)$ is plotted in Figs. \ref{fig:unonloc_al} and \ref{fig:unonloc_na}.
 For an insulator, $\alpha(\omega)$ has significant effects on optical absorption.